rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 The glory of this implementation is that it feels natural: There is no need to think about backtracking.
-When every `dfs` call returns, I'm guaranteed to have all reached nodes contained in the `reached` array and, most importantly to *kusaraju's* algorithm, all finishing times correctly recorded.
+When every `dfs` call returns, I'm guaranteed to have all reached nodes contained in the `reached` array and, most importantly to [Kosaraju's algorithm](http://en.wikipedia.org/wiki/Kosaraju%2527s_algorithm) , all finishing times correctly recorded.
 Alas, when called in a graph with 5 million edges such clarity and elegance is of absolutely no use.